 The idea of a committee is fine.
 A group of interested parties review a subject or proposal.
-And in theory, a better quality decision because of their combined expertise.
+In theory, a better quality decision because of their combined expertise.
 Sounds like a good idea.

-But in real life (!), committees don’t really work that way.
+But in real life (!), committees don’t work that way.
 Yes, there’s expertise.
-But there’s also opinions and political agendas. (see our alternative 4Ps of marketing article for more on this).
+But there are also opinions and political agendas.
+(See our alternative 4Ps of marketing article for more on this).

 Committees fear creativity and the risk of making a bad decision.
 They compromise.
 Play it safe.
 Do things slowly and thoroughly.
 Wait for the time to be right.
 These are group stalling tactics which slowly kill off ideas.

 There are 2 different ways to deal with committees.